newrelic/rusty-hog/scripts/README.md

 sudo systemctl enable ghe_secret_monitor
 ```

-You can then perform a one-time execution of secret_scanner with the command
+You can then perform a one-time execution of secret_monitor with the command
 `sudo service ghe_secret_monitor start` and examine the results in /var/log/messages

 ## jira_secret_monitor.py